Top Ten Gateway Books/Authors

 9. The book that introduced me to historical fiction: Before reading this series I definitely would have considered historical fiction to be a major snooze-fest.
 I became hooked to the BBC TV show first and then discovered it was based on a series of books called The White Queen (by Phillipa Gregory).
 I snapped up the entire series and devoured them.
 Not only am I far more open to historical fiction but I’ve discovered I now have an interest in history in general, who knew?

 10. The book that got me into dystopian/fantasy novels: Once I found the Book People I was buying series and collections by the box-load (literally) and this is when I came across The Hunger Games.
 Fantasy and dystopian novels were entirely new to me and I very quickly became addicted.
-I read the three books in four days and quickly moved on to The Mortal Instruments and Divergent, I’m am always on the lookout for a good dystopian read, so feel free to recommend!
+I read the three books in four days and quickly moved on to The Mortal Instruments and Divergent, I’m am always on the lookout for a good dystopian or fantasy read, so feel free to recommend!